Attending Ithaca Writers Institute?

-Students can visit the downtown Ithaca Commons, work out in our award-winning Fitness Center (students must be at least 16 years old to use the equipment in the Fitness Center), play games on the quads, scan the stars in our very own observatory, attend local theater, and hike and picnic in area parks.
+Students can visit the downtown Ithaca Commons (parental permission is required for unsupervised off campus trips), work out in our award-winning Fitness Center (students must be at least 16 years old to use the equipment in the Fitness Center), play games on the quads, scan the stars in our very own observatory, attend local theater, and hike and picnic in area parks.
 Additional activities will be planned based on interest, including readings and workshops with the program's special guests.

 WHAT TO BRING

 Pocket money will provide for incidentals such as snacks, supplies, movies, and miscellaneous purchases at the Campus Store.
 ATMs are available on campus.
 Unfortunately, personal checks cannot be cashed on campus.

 What attire would be appropriate and what should I bring?

 Dress will be informal.
 Be prepared for warm (occasionally hot) days.
 Nights are usually cooler and a sweater or light jacket may be needed.
 Bring a swimsuit for the outdoor pool and if you plan on participating in sports, bring tennis racket, soccer ball, golf clubs, softball glove, etc…

 Do I have to bring anything for my dorm room, like bedding or snacks?

 The College provides sheets, a blanket, a small towel, and will provide a linen exchange once per week.
 You may want to bring an extra towel and your own pillow.
 You may also want to bring coat hangers, a reading lamp, a telephone, and a fan (because dorms are not air conditioned).